f5devcentral/access-labs/class4/module2/lab1.rst

 Task 2 - Explore the icontrolRest Endpoints
 -----------------------------------------------------------------------

 #.
-Expand the **student-class4-module2-lab1** collection to see the subfolders to see the request in the **Create Transaction** folder.
+Expand the **student-class4-module2-lab1** collection and the **Create Policy** folder to see its subfolders.

     |image007|

 #.
-Click on the request **bigip-create-transaction**
+Expand the **Create Transaction** subfolder and click on the request **bigip-create-transaction**

-    ..note::  When creating or modifying a policy it must be performed within a transaction.
+    .. note::  When creating or modifying a policy it must be performed within a transaction.
 A transaction occurs in multiple steps.
 First you create the transation by receiving a transaction ID from the BIG-IP.
 Next, you pass subsequent requets along with the transaction ID to the BIG-IP.
 The BIG-IP does not process these requests.
 Instead it holds those requests until the the transaction is commited in it's final step.
 It's important to understand that transactions have an all or nothing approach.
 Either every request in the transaction is process sucessfully or none of them are.
 For APM polciese this is extremely important to ensure Policies contain all the necessary information to buid a working policy.

 #.
 Click on Body.
 Notice the only thing in body are open and close curly braces